cslogan-red/sfdc-mobile-developer-challenge/README.md

 All source code required to compile and execute the SFDC mobileAgent app submitted for the challenge.

-!!USE OF THIS APPPLICATION IS STRICTLY AT YOUR OWN RISK, AUTHOR IS NOT RESPONSIBLE OR LIABLE FOR ANY DAMAGE, !!LOSS OF DATA, OR OTHERWISE NEGATIVE EFFECTS THIS APPLICATION MAY CAUSE IF USED IMPROPERLY!!
+!!USE OF THIS APPPLICATION IS STRICTLY AT YOUR OWN RISK, AUTHOR IS NOT RESPONSIBLE OR LIABLE FOR ANY DAMAGE, LOSS OF DATA, OR OTHERWISE NEGATIVE EFFECTS THIS APPLICATION MAY CAUSE IF USED IMPROPERLY!!

 That said, have fun, I had fun writing it.